danhowett/trace/README.md

 - **Connect workspace** (continuous auto-save to a disk file) requires a **Chromium-based browser** (Chrome or Edge).
 - In browsers without this API (e.g. Firefox, Safari), TRACE still works fully — it falls back to browser storage plus manual **Save to file** / **Load file**.
 The **Connect workspace** option is hidden where unsupported.

-Everything else — all tabs, exports, themes, merge, and the sample case — works everywhere.
+Everything else — all tabs, exports, themes, merge, and the sample cases — works everywhere.

 ---